landamessenger/go_mvp/README.md

 # go_mvp

-`go_mvp` is a Flutter package designed to streamline the preparation of each screen in a project using the MVP (Model-View-Presenter) architecture.
+A package designed to streamline the preparation of each screen in a project using the MVP (Model-View-Presenter) architecture.

 ## Features